 The first mention of preventive medicine goes back to the Greek civilization.
 Hippocrates the great physician of the 5th century B.C. classified causes of disease and identified behavior-related and therefore actionable factors such as irregular food intake, exercise and habits.
 Much more recently, in 1978 the Alma -Ata declaration[55] emphasized the importance of prevention to improve global health.
 Nevertheless, in 2008 the concept of prophylaxis has not penetrated the U.S. society in significant ways because of various obstacles.
 The data presented above clearly show that preventive medicine is the best way not only to improve mortality and morbidity in the U.S, but also to decrease health care costs.
 Hopefully, they will lay to rest the false debate about the cost-effectiveness of preventive medicine.
 Similarly to global warming this useless controversy is delaying the tough choices that must be made.
 Authors like David Brown spread counterproductive ideas in the mass media[56].
-Unfortunately, he echoes a vast number of papers in the health economics literature based on macro-economic analyses contending that health care costs will continue to rise despite preventive medicine initiatives because they are driven by technology.
+Unfortunately, he echoes a vast number of papers in the health economics literature contending that preventive measures do not save money.
 Their arguments are flawed at least on two counts: